xmas92/katacoda-scenarios/test/step7.md

 Username: `user`
 Password: `password`

-If you get error `422` then press close the tab and reopen the link and try again.
+If you get error `422` then try to reopen the link in a new tab and try again.

 If you do not see the login page press `SHOW SOLUTION` below for troubleshooting help.